6.x Upgrade Guide

 SchemaField removed Bootstrap 3 classes

-In fixing #2280, the following Bootstrap 3 classes (form-group, has-error and has-danger error classes) were removed from the classNames prop passed down to the FieldTemplate.
-They were instead moved into the core theme's WrapIfAdditionalTemplate to ensure that theme was unchanged.
+(form-group, has-error and has-danger error classes) were removed from the classNames prop passed down to the

-Additionally, the Bootstrap 3 classes panel, panel-default, panel-body, and form-group were removed from the MultiSchemaField component in the @rjsf/core package, and moved into the core theme's MultiSchemaFieldTemplate to ensure that the theme was unchanged.
+Additionally, the Bootstrap 3 classes panel, panel-default, panel-body, and form-group were removed from the

 As a result, the themes (other than core) will no longer render these classes.

-If you use a non-core theme and were relying on them for in your application's styling or behavior (via css overrides perhaps), then you can still use the non-Bootstrap 3 RJSF marker class (see below) or your specific theme's error classes.
+If you use a non-core theme and were relying on them for in your application's styling or behavior (via css overrides

 Prefixed RJSF template and field marker classes

-Many of the core RJSF templates and field implementations that are shared across all themes were updated to add the rjsf- prefix to the marker classes that are being added to the rendered HTML.
-The following table highlights the old and new marker classes.
-If you were relying on any of these classes, simply do a rename:
+Many of the core RJSF templates and field implementations that are shared across all themes were updated to add the

-old marker classnew marker class
+| old marker class | new marker class |

 optionsList